 Strategies to Getting Paid on Surety Bond Claims

-Since public property cannot be liened upon to secure payment, every state requires the general contractors to provide a payment bond for every project.
-The payment bond ensures security for subcontractors and suppliers to get paid on what they have earned, similar to a mechanics lien.
-Whereas a mechanics lien provides an interest in the property being improved, a surety bond provides a specified amount of money set aside for ensuring payment, which is generally provided by a surety company.
+Since liens cannot be filed on public property to secure payment, every state requires general contractors to provide a payment bond for every project.
+The payment bond ensures that subcontractors and suppliers can get paid what they have earned, similar to a mechanic’s lien.
+While a mechanic’s lien provides an interest in the property being improved, a surety bond provides a specified amount of money set aside for ensuring payment, which is generally provided by a surety company.

 Sometimes, however, these payments aren’t as simple as they sound.
 If you want to make sure your company gets paid for the work they do, follow these tips and strategies.